 One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.36% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Blaine is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Blaine is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Compared to the rest of the country, citizens of Blaine spend much less time in their cars: on average, their commute to work is only 18.88 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Blaine is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Blaine doesn't have a public transportation system that people use for their commute.

-The education level of Blaine citizens is substantially higher than the typical US community, as 32.89% of adults in Blaine have at least a bachelor's degree.
+The overall education level of Blaine citizens is substantially higher than the typical US community, as 32.89% of adults in Blaine have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Blaine in 2022 was $45,110, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $180,440 for a family of four.
 However, Blaine contains both very wealthy and poor people as well.